Did you know that more than two billion people use Facebook each month?

 If you're also involved in your local community or work with charities, you must make it known to your Gen Z audience.
+Their purchasing decisions are motivated by good causes.
 You should share any posts supporting the cause to earn their respect and encourage them to support the cause and your business.

-I understand that learning how to reach each generation can be exhausting.
-However, if you start following these tips, you'll be on your way to retaining your Millennial, Generation X and Generation Z customers' interest in your business.
+Learning how to reach each generation can be exhausting.
+However, if you start following these tips, you'll be on your way to retaining your Generation X, Millennial and Generation Z customers' interest in your business.

 Just remember that building a solid presence on Facebook takes time and determination, and you should continue to monitor your Facebook Page to learn more about your specific audience and what content is (or isn't) working.